schappim/mBot-Gitbook/section-2-chapter-3-demonstration-of-mblockly.md

 ### Questions

 1. What is the way to add decimal numbers in a wait block?
-2. Is the Scratch program executed on the mBot microcontroller?
+2. Is the Scratch program executed on the mCore microcontroller?
 If not, where then?